Nikon Z7 Review: Autofocus Performance

 Previous Nikon users might find another thing odd: In AF-C mode, the red box that indicates proper focus never turns green, even when the photo is completely sharp.
 Instead, it stays red and unchanging the entire time, unless the Z7 has completely failed to find focus, at which point the box starts blinking.
 Although this isn’t unworkable behavior, it’s a bit disconcerting if you’ve internalized that red means out of focus and green means tack-sharp.

-With the firmware v3.00, the Nikon Z7 can be set up to initiate subject tracking via one of the function buttons on the camera, or on a lens (if it has one).
+As of firmware v3.30, the Nikon Z7 can be set up to initiate subject tracking via one of the function buttons on the camera, or on a lens (if it has one).
 Once that’s done, you have to make sure to switch to Auto Area AF mode in order to be able to use it.
 Pressing the function button will switch to subject tracking mode – all you have to do from there is press the AF-ON button (or whichever button is set up to focus) to start tracking the subject.
 To stop tracking or change the subject, you simply let go of the focus, which resets the box to the center of your frame.

 Overall, we are happy to see Nikon implement so many changes to the autofocus capabilities of the Z7.
 While the autofocus system has not yet caught up with Nikon’s top-of-the-line DSLRs, it is just a matter of time until it does.